-7.2 For the purposes of 8. below: ' Component i. is 1.
-Essential Knowledge Elements, AND Components ii., iii. and iv. are grouped together as 2.
-Problem Solving and Interpretation Elements.
 8. Requirements to Pass Overall and Progress to the Next Stage 8.1.
-First Sit Following scaling of the marks, candidates must gain an average mark of 50% or more aggregated from the marks listed under "First Sit", components i. to vi. in 7.1 above.
-AND Candidates must gain at least 40% for the combined ESSENTIAL KNOWLEDGE elements (Written Paper 1) and at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2 & 3, plus ISF Structured Oral) of the examinations.
-Candidates who do not pass at the first attempt will be required to resit only components i. to iv. listed in 7.1 above 8.2.
-Resit Candidates must gain an average mark of 50% or more aggregated from the marks listed under components i. to iv. in 7, above.
-AND Candidates must gain at least 40% for the combined ESSENTIAL KNOWLEDGE elements (Written Paper 1) and at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written papers 2 & 3, plus ISF Structured Oral) of the examinations.
+First Sit Following scaling of the marks, candidates must: Gain an average mark of 50% or more aggregated from the marks listed under "First Sit", components i. to v. in 7.1 above.
+Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) AND Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written Papers 2A & 2B, plus ISF Oral) of the examinations Candidates who do not pass at the first attempt will be required to resit only components i. to iii. listed in 7.1 above 8.2.
+Resit Following scaling of the marks, candidates must: Gain an average mark of 50% or more aggregated from the marks listed under "Resit", components i. to iii. in 7, above.
+AND Gain at least 40% for the ESSENTIAL KNOWLEDGE element (Written Paper 1) AND Gain at least 40% for the combined PROBLEM SOLVING AND INTERPRETATION elements (Written papers 2A & 2B, plus ISF Oral) of the examinations.
 9. Consequences of Failure 9.1.
 A candidate who fails at the first attempt is required to take the resit or withdraw from the course.
 The overall mark obtained at the second attempt will be no greater than 50%.
 9.2.
 A candidate who fails at their second attempt will be required to withdraw from the course.
 S/he has a right of appeal as described in College Regulations.
 10. Classification 10.1.
 A candidate who, at the first attempt, obtains an overall average mark of 70% will be awarded a pass with Distinction.
 10.2.
 A candidate who, at the first attempt, obtains an average mark of 65% - 69% will be awarded a pass with Merit.
 11. Disclosure of Marks Results will be published by candidate number.
-12. Absence From In-Course Assessment 12.1.
+12. Absence from In-Course Assessment 12.1.
 Where a student has an allowable absence, s/he will be marked absent (A) from a summative assessment.
 Where a student has an A, and there are two or more in-course assessments in the year, the marks awarded will be the average of the other in-course assessment marks gained by the student.
+12.2.
+90% of the marks for the year must be attributed to results of direct assessment i.e. no more than 10% of marks can be attributed to Absent (A) marks.